datafairs/datafairs.github.io/index.md

 1. [**Submit a data brief** and data challenge before September 23rd by filling this form (approx. 10min)](submit.html).
 Please, also read
 [How to write a good Data Challenge?](datachallenge.html)
-1. From all submissions, we will seek those ones we believe will best fit the course and students skills and let you know by September 24th (Friday).
+1. We will get in touch with you to inform you whether a participation in the data fair is a good choice for you, or whether your data is too complicated or otherwise students will not be able to help you.
-1. You **present your challenge in 3min on Thursday, 29th September 2021, 10:30am, at InSpace, Informatics Forum (Edinburgh)**: pitch your data brief for 3min, with the support of slides and any other material you would like to show and ideally **stay for 1-2h to discuss with students**.
+3. You **should present your challenge in 3min on Thursday, 29th September 2021, 10:30am, at InSpace, Informatics Forum (Edinburgh)**: pitch your data brief for 3min, with the support of slides and any other material you would like to show and ideally **stay for 1-2h to discuss with students**.
 We organize a speed-dating session, then we will  have an open discussion between you and the students.
 In case you cannot attend this event, leave a note in your data brief and we will contact you.
 You can bring along any colleagues you wish.
-1. Then, students have 2 week to decide on a challenge.
+4. Then, students have 2 week to decide on a challenge.
 Make it easy for students to decide for your challenge.
-1. Once they have chosen a challenge, you shold **provide your data to students by mid October** in an accessible format (e.g., a CSV, Excel, Online API, data base dump) and eventually help them get going.
+5. Once they have chosen a challenge, you shold **provide your data to students by mid October** in an accessible format (e.g., a CSV, Excel, Online API, data base dump) and eventually help them get going.
 If you need, we can sign non-disclosure contracts.
 However, data and respective visualizations and analyses will still be visible to other students on the course and the course organizers and tutors for marking and feedback.
-3. During the semester, you **consult with the students as much or little** as you want and you're welcome to attend our lectures and lab sessions.
+6. During the semester, you **consult with the students as much or little** as you want and you're welcome to attend our lectures and lab sessions.
-4. Students will get regular feedback from tutors and course organizers on their project in the form of discussions and marking feedback.
+7. Students will get regular feedback from tutors and course organizers on their project in the form of discussions and marking feedback.
-5. **Students will first submit a report on the data analysis** (~November 6th, 2021). **Then will work on a final visualization project.**
+8. **Students will first submit a report on the data analysis** (~November 6th, 2021). **Then will work on a final visualization project.**
-6. Final presentations will happen on **December 1st 2022**, same location.
+9. Final presentations will happen on **December 1st 2022**, same location.
 Students are required to deliver their python code and an extensive data report with measures and visualizations.
 You are welcome to attend this event and give public feedback.

 ## What are students doing with my data?